 I customize sessions to fit your animal’s needs and your budget.
 In addition, group rates are available for 3 or more horses seen the same day at the same facility.

 Should I check with my veterinarian prior to a session?

-I recommend if you have any questions or concerns about your animal’s health that a consultation with your veterinarian be considered first.
-Massage and aromatherapy are complimentary therapies that are meant to assist self- healing.
-Massage professionals are not qualified to treat, diagnose, or give prognosis of any injury or illness.
-I will gladly partner with your veterinarian and other healthcare professionals, farrier, caretakers and trainers to ensure that your horse or dog receives the best possible care.
+I recommend if you have any questions or concerns about your animal’s health that consultation with your veterinarian is considered first.
+Massage and aromatherapy are complementary therapies that are meant to assist self- healing.
+Massage professionals are not qualified to treat, diagnose, or give a prognosis of any injury or illness.
+I will gladly partner with your veterinarian and other healthcare professionals, farrier, caretakers, and trainers to ensure that your horse or dog receives the best possible care.

 What is your payment policy?

 Thank you for choosing me to help your animal.
 Payment is required at the time of service.
 I accept cash, check, or credit card.

 Do I need to be present for the session?

 For the first session, we ask that you be present to introduce your animal, provide background information, and fill out the New Client Form if you have not done so already.
 For horses their stall or cross ties are ideal.
 After the session, I am happy to answer any questions you may have or provide an email update about services performed.